Thursday, August 13, 2020

 Taiwanese Black Pepper Buns (Hu Jiao Bing)

-This popular street food originated in Fuzhou (Fujian Province) in Southern China, and was brought over to Taiwan by Fuzhounese immigrants.
+This popular street food originated in Fuzhou (Fujian Province) in Southern China and was brought over to Taiwan by Fuzhounese immigrants.
 The filling can be ground pork or beef, seasoned with soy sauce, sugar, white and/or black pepper, and lots of minced scallions.
 The dough is comprised of two parts: the first is yeast-based (made in a stand mixer in this recipe); and the second is cake flour mixed with lard, which gives the buns their flaky consistency.
 You can substitute with vegetable shortening, but nothing beats the flavor of lard!
 The buns are typically baked in a clay oven similar to an Indian tandoori oven but, for the home cook, baking them in a conventional oven works fine.
 The filling in this version also includes five spice powder, sesame oil, garlic and rice wine.
 As a time saver, all of the scallions are mixed into the filling rather than separately mounded on top of each bun's filling before the dough is crimped and sealed.

 Filling: